 Being charged with Murder in Georgia can literally mean the difference between life and death.
 Georgia citizens are often accused for murders they did not commit and it takes a dedicated lawyer to fight and win a murder trial.

-In Georgia, the prosecutor can charged a citizen with two different types of Murder, Malice Murder and Felony Murder.
+In Georgia, the prosecutor can charge a citizen with two different types of Murder, Malice Murder and Felony Murder.
 Malice Murder is when an individual unlawfully and with malice aforethought, either express or implied, causes the death of another human being.
 Malice means the intent to take a life without legal justification or mitigation.
 Interestingly, the State does NOT need to prove a motive in order to obtain a conviction for malice murder.
 Instead, the State will attempt to show that the person accused deliberately intended to take another person’s life.

 Alternatively, the State can charge someone with Felony Murder.
 Felony Murder is when someone, in the commission of a felony, causes the death of another human being irrespective of malice.
 The classic example is the bank robber who pulls a gun on the clerk.
 The robber doesn’t shoot the clerk, but the clerk has a heart attack from the shock of seeing a gun.
 In that situation, the State would charge the robber with Felony Murder.